 Launch a career in tech with support from our Career Services

-We wrote the book on how to get a job after a bootcamp.
-After more than five years working with passionate students and helping them land fulfilling careers in tech, we’ve got a keen understanding of what goes into getting that first job.
+After many years working with passionate students and helping them land fulfilling careers in tech, we’ve got a keen understanding of what goes into getting that first job.

-Through 1:1 guidance from our Career Coaching team and our tried-and-true job-search framework, you’ll gain the skills and support you need to launch your career.
+Through 1-on-1 guidance from our Career Coaching team and our tried-and-true job-search framework, you’ll gain the skills and support you need to launch your career.

 Your day at Flatiron School

 Every day is unique at Flatiron School, and our curriculum team and instructors develop new lessons that build off past cohorts.
 But structured, consistent learning is also crucial to student success.
-Below is a sample of what you can expect on a daily basis in a Flatiron School classroom.
+Below is an example of what you can expect on a daily basis in a Flatiron School classroom.

 Your day begins with an open discussion when you can ask questions, review new skills, and program materials from the day before to ensure you’re up to speed.